TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Accelerator Specification

 \textbf{ExTensor~\cite{extensor}.} ExTensor (Figure~\ref{spec:extensor}) employs a hybrid dataflow that is inner product-style at the innermost level.
 ExTensor's two salient characteristics are the use of uniform shape-based partitioning (Section~\ref{sec:background:map_space:partitioning}) and hierarchical intersection.
 Lines~\ref{line:e:part:start}-\ref{line:e:part:end} describe this partitioning, while hierarchical intersection is accounted for implicitly due to fibertree semantics (Section~\ref{sec:background:sparse}).
 Note that our ExTensor specification includes details beyond the original paper from private correspondence with the authors about the actual design of the simulator used for evaluation.

 \textbf{SIGMA~\cite{sigma}.} SIGMA (Figure~\ref{spec:sigma}) is a deep-learning accelerator that uses occupancy-based partitioning to only distribute non-zero elements of the stationary matrix to PEs, reducing ineffectual compute.
 While SIGMA can be configured to support $A$ and $B$-stationary dataflows, we only describe/evaluate the $A$-stationary dataflow here.
-SIGMA utilizes an Einsum cascade (Section~\ref{sec:insights:einsums}), first removing all $K$-fibers (columns) of $A$ that correspond to empty $K$-fibers (rows) in $B$ (Line~\ref{line:s:e1}), then performing the multiplication (Line~\ref{line:s:e2}).
-We express the partitioning on Lines~\ref{line:s:p:k}-\ref{line:s:p:nk0} using a combination of shape-based partitioning, flattening, and occupancy-based partitioning (Section~\ref{sec:insights:partitioning}).
+SIGMA utilizes an Einsum cascade (Section~\ref{sec:insights:einsums}), first identifying empty $K$-fibers (rows) of $B$ (Line~\ref{line:s:e1}), removing them from $A$ (Line~\ref{line:s:e2}), and then performing the multiplication (Line~\ref{line:s:e3}).
+We express the partitioning on Lines~\ref{line:s:p:k}-\ref{line:s:p:mk0} using a combination of shape-based partitioning, flattening, and occupancy-based partitioning (Section~\ref{sec:insights:partitioning}).
 Finally, because all PEs work in parallel, the spatial dimension is $MK00$ (Line \ref{line:s:space}).